New French Extremity

-We Fuck Alone.
-2006.
-Gaspar Noé.

 Terminology

-The term ‘new French extremity’ was first coined by critic James Quandt in 2004 in a deeply critical piece complaining about the violent turn that French filmmaking appeared to have take in the late 1990s and early 2000s.
-While few people have taken Quandt’s hyperbolic pronouncements about new extreme films seriously, his bombastic eminently-quotable article has become the first reference for talking about these films: “Bava as much as Bataille, Salò no less than Sade seem the determinants of a cinema suddenly determined to break every taboo, to wade in rivers of viscera and spumes of sperm, to fill each frame with flesh, nubile or gnarled, and subject it to all manner of penetration, mutilation, and defilement.”
-Today, most critics and scholars use Quandt’s claims as a starting point for how not to talk about new extreme films, with his work having assumed something of a ‘straw man’ status.
-He is criticised for his dismissive tone, his reductive amalgamation of a wide variety of quite different films, his reactionary nostalgia for the old transgressive films, and his unhelpful conflation of films marked by an arthouse style with new French horror, a series of generically-marked horror films.
-Given Quandt’s influence on subsequent framings of new extreme films, the dismissive reductiveness of his original article is a disappointment.
+The term 'new French extremity' was first coined by critic James Quandt in 2004 in a deeply critical piece complaining about the violent turn that French filmmaking appeared to have taken in the late 1990s and early 2000s.
+While few people have taken Quandt's pronouncements about new extreme films seriously, his article has become the first reference for talking about these films: "Bava as much as Bataille, Salò no less than Sade seem the determinants of a cinema suddenly determined to break every taboo, to wade in rivers of viscera and spumes of sperm, to fill each frame with flesh, nubile or gnarled, and subject it to all manner of penetration, mutilation, and defilement."
+Today, most critics and scholars use Quandt's claims as a starting point for how not to talk about new extreme films, with his work having assumed something of a 'straw man' status.
+He has been criticised as having a dismissive tone, a reductive amalgamation of a wide variety of quite different films, a nostalgia for the old transgressive films, and unhelpful conflation of films marked by an arthouse style with new French horror, a series of generically-marked horror films.